FrameMuse/class-mixin-instance/README.md

 As `implements` is a TypeScript feature, it doesn't exist in runtime, that's why this library relies on `extends` behavior.
 Though it still looks readable - `class User extends mixin(Person, Profile) { }`.

+There is an alternative [`ts-mixer`](http://npmjs.com/package/ts-mixer), but this library tries to achive more native feeling, like `mixin` is actually a part of JavaScript/TypeScript.

 ## Install

 ```bash